-The need for infrastructure projects grew during the economic recession, as the population increased, even though financial resources contracted.
+The need for infrastructure projects continues to grow as existing infrastructure ages, new development occurs, and the population continues to increase.
 During the upcoming year, the City will invest in infrastructure improvements necessary to support both the existing and future population.
-In 2014, the City will undertake the following major projects: Seminole Woods Path, Long Creek Nature Preserve, Holland Park Renovation, Street Resurfacing, Palm Coast Parkway Six-Lane, Palm Harbor Parkway Extension, Palm Harbor Parkway Bridge Rehab at Collage Waterway, Bulldog Drive FPCHS/SR100 Improvements, WTP 2 - Concentrate Zero Liquid Discharge Treatment (ZLD), Old Kings Road Master Pump Station, Swale Rehab & Pipe Replacement, Modeling Improvements, and Weir Replacement.
+In 2015, the City will undertake the following major projects: City Hall & Central Park Wing, Seminole Woods Path, Holland Park Renovation, Street Resurfacing, Palm Coast Parkway Six-Lane, Palm Harbor Parkway Extension, Old Kings Road North Extension, Royal Palms Parkway Improvements, WTP 2 - Wellfield Expansion, Old Kings Road Master Pump Station and Force Main, Reclaimed Water Mains, Swale Rehab & Pipe Replacement, Modeling Improvements, Major Crossing Rehabilitation, and Weir Replacement.

 The Palm Coast Business Assistance Center, or BAC, was established in May 2011 to help our existing business grow through a unique partnership with the Small Business Development Center at the University of Central Florida (SBDC at UCF).
-Since its inception, the BAC has helped businesses maintain or create 153 jobs and invest approximately \$11.5 million in our local economy through capital investment, increased sales, and salaries.
+Since its inception, the BAC has helped businesses maintain or create 174 jobs and invest approximately \$22.5 million in our local economy through capital investment, increased sales, and salaries.
 In the upcoming year, the BAC will continue to expand its services to serve local businesses and grow the economy "one job at a time."

-The City in partnership with our local sports clubs and the Flagler County Tourist Development Council continues to attract sports tournaments and the associated visitor spending (5% increase in bed tax collections over last year) to our local economy.
-Through a unique publicprivate partnership, the Players Development Academy of Florida will develop additional sports fields to attract even larger tournaments and more visitors to our local economy.
+The City in partnership with our local sports clubs and the Flagler County Tourist Development Council continues to attract sports tournaments and the associated visitor spending (13% increase in bed tax collections over last year) to our local economy.
+This past year, through a TDC grant and partnership with the Flagler County School District, the City was able to add two additional fields at Indian Trails Sports Complex, which will assist in attracting bigger and better tournaments.